 Eczema

 This information helps you to know what’s ‘normal’ and what you can expect to happen if you or your child suffer from atopic eczema or dermatitis .
-It tells you when you should become concerned and when it’s best to seek medical advice from a health professional.
+It tells you when you should become concerned and when it is best to seek medical advice from a health professional.

 Useful facts

 How common is eczema?
 Eczema is a dry skin condition that can persist or seem to go away and then come back again.
-It affects about two out of ten children and two to ten out of every 100 adults in the UK.
+It affects about 2 out of 10 children and 2 to 10 out of every 100 adults in the UK.

 What causes it?
 Eczema tends to start in childhood (though it can develop first in adulthood).
 There is no specific cause and it is probably due to a number of things.
 It is affected by your genes and by things you come into contact with.